|Office:||131 Kolf Sports Center|

 |College:||UW-Oshkosh (1996 & 2002)|

-Brian Schaefer has compiled a stellar .750 winning percentage in his 10 years as UW-Oshkosh’s volleyball coach.
-His tenure includes five WIAC titles and six berths in the NCAA Division III Championship, including an appearance in 2014 as the Titans posted a 31-8 record.
+Brian Schaefer has compiled a stellar .754 winning percentage in his 11 years as UW-Oshkosh’s volleyball coach.
+His tenure includes five WIAC titles and seven berths in the NCAA Division III Championship, including an appearance in 2014 as the Titans posted a 31-8 record.

-Schaefer, who took over for Marty Petersen in 2004, holds an overall record of 273-91.
-His victory total ranks 10th in league history.
+Schaefer, who took over for Marty Petersen in 2004, holds an overall record of 304-99.
+His victory total ranks 10th in WIAC history.

-The 2009 season also marked the first time the Titans were ranked #1 by the American Volleyball Coaches Association, a standing they held for six weeks.
+The 2009 season also marked the first time the Titans were ranked No. 1 by the American Volleyball Coaches Association, a standing they held for six weeks.
 Schaefer coached the Titans to 29 straight victories that year, setting the WIAC record.
 UW-Oshkosh also booked a 25-match winning streak in 2007 and a 15-match winning streak to start the 2014 season.

 Schaefer was named the NCAA Division III Midwest Region Coach of the Year during 2005, 2008 and 2009.
 He also received the WIAC Coach of the Year award in those three seasons.